Tennis-Svitolina battles past Van Uytvanck in Wimbledon opener | Sports-Games

 Tennis-Svitolina battles past Van Uytvanck in Wimbledon opener

+Both players wobbled on serve before 2019 semi-finalist Svitolina rediscovered her rhythm in the decider on Court One to close out the victory with a forehand winner.
+"The return was quite good for me today.
+I was striking the ball really good.
+On important moments, I was calm and my shots were quite good in the end," Svitolina, who converted six out of 11 break point opportunities, told reporters.

+There was little to separate the two with Svitolina sending down 34 winners - one more than Van Uytvanck - and both making 27 unforced errors.
+"I'm just happy the way I was tracking the ball and that I could hold my nerve.
+This was very important for me today," Svitolina added.

-In the second round, the 26-year-old faces Poland's Magda Linette who rallied from a set down to defeat unseeded American teenager Amanda Anisimova 2-6 6-3 6-1.
+In the second round, the 26-year-old takes on Poland's Magda Linette who beat unseeded American teenager Amanda Anisimova 2-6 6-3 6-1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)